redhat-appstudio-qe/rhtap-mc-unsuported-runtime/README.md

-Scenario with component supported by RHTAP and another one not supported.
+Scenario to create a component with a runtime supported by RHTAP and another one not supported